Tamah Alley

 Proven Leadership

 Back in 2009 I was lucky enough to be awarded the inaugural Porirua City Council Leadership Award when I graduated from Police College.
 To be fair, I thought this award was going to be my first step on a skyrocketing Police career heading to Detective Superintendent, (it has a nice ring to it!) but life had other plans and I have never looked back from my move to Alexandra.
 I now know that community engagement is a true passion of mine.
 Twelve years with Police taught me endless (almost) patience, superior communication with people from all walks of life, how to have “courageous conversations” as well as a whole lot of empathy and understanding.
 I love to lead, but leading isn’t always about being at the front.
 Sometimes it’s about having the courage to communicate the hard sells, negotiate the fine print, or present a point of view with eloquence, even if you don’t agree with it.
-I’m the next generation of young leader sitting at the Council table representing your views, alongside fantastic other Councillors from all walks of life.
+I’m the next generation of leader sitting at the Council table representing your views, alongside fantastic Councillors from all walks of life.

 I would love to hear from you.